The DVSM Leadership Team work together to plan, implement, monitor, support and celebrate achievements in the organisation.

 Leeanne holds an Advance Diploma in Nursing and is currently pursuing her Advanced Diploma in Community Sector Management course qualification.

-Services Lead (MOMO)
+Services Lead - Moving Out, Moving On (MOMO)

 Judy came to work in Domestic Violence after spending most of her career working in the field of mental health.
 Before joining DVSM she was clinical leader / team leader with a team of mental health professionals.
 The team’s work involved conducting mental health triages for rural and remote areas in NSW.
 The team also managed the beyondblue line, the Quit line, and previously, the Gambling Help line.